jesusherencia/Hints/UseCase_Annotation.md

 This class will look for all classes annotated with @UseCase and register them as Bean component.

-By doing this we take advantage of the Spring framework in order to use dependency injection for @UseCase classes making the domain layer totally independent of outer layers.
+*By doing this we take advantage of the Spring framework in order to use dependency injection for @UseCase classes making the domain layer totally independent of outer layers.*

+> Note :
+> We can also create a Repository annotation in the domain layer (do not confound with Spring @Repository) to identify domain Repository classes.
+> The same for domain Entity classes.
+>
+> Maybe call them as @DomainRepository and @DomainEntity to differentiate from Spring annotations.